RezaShahrestani/programme/courses/Foundation/HTML-CSS/first-homework-submission.md

 ![screenshot](images/image-3.png)

-`4.` go to the html-css folder and upload your homework:
+`4.` Go to the html-css folder and upload your homework:

 ![screenshot](images/image-4.png)

-`5.` write a commit message and press "Commit changes":
+`5.` Write a commit message and press "Commit changes":

 ![screenshot](images/image-5.png)

-`6.` go to "Pull requests" in the repository bar, and create a new pull request to the main branch <- from your branch:
+`6.` Go to "Pull requests" in the repository bar, and create a new pull request to the main branch <- from your branch:

 ![screenshot](images/image-6.png)

-`7.` that is it!
+`7.` That is it!
 You should see your pull request listed in the "Pull requests" tab.

-`8.` post a link to your homework Pull Request in your class channel.
+`8.` Post a link to your homework Pull Request in your class channel.

-`*` it is either your own homework repository in your own GitHub account or the central class homework repository in the HackYourFuture-CPH GitHub account - depending on what approach is being followed for your class.
+`*` It is either your own homework repository in your own GitHub account or the central class homework repository in the HackYourFuture-CPH GitHub account - depending on what approach is being followed for your class.
 Follow the information and instructions regarding this, and ask if you are still unsure.